Sticking Together In The Maroon State

 As unpredictable as these events may be, the dedication in our community to help pick up the pieces is reliable as clockwork.

-As a locally owned business, Telstra Store Bundaberg is proud to be part of this community.
+As a locally owned business, Telstra Store's across the Fraser Coast is proud to be part of this community.

 They strive to be a place where locals help locals.